Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 Taxes in Portugal

-Arguably the most socialist country in Western Europe, Portugal places heavy taxes on its citizens.
+Arguably the most socialist of the european countries, Portugal places heavy taxes on its citizens.
 This has resulted in one of the most extensive social security nets on the continent – but it’s also pretty confusing to navigate when you arrive.

 As soon as you get there you’ll need to get two tax numbers – one as a regular identifier, and the other for social security.
 The latter also helps to identify you with social programs like the healthcare system and unemployment.
 You’ll have to attend an office in person to do this and we recommend taking a Portuguese speaker (and heaps of patience) along with you.